Toby King (footballer, born 2002): Club career

 A student of Felsted School and a youth product of West Ham United, King joined the youth academy of West Bromwich Albion in 2018.
 He signed his first professional contract with the club on 19 May 2020.
 He made his debut for the club on 25 August 2021, starting in a 6–0 EFL Cup second round defeat to Arsenal.
 In November 2021, he joined National League South side Billericay Town on loan.

 In May 2022, King joined Icelandic 1. deild side Vestri on a permanent deal.

 In September 2023, King joined Moravian-Silesian Football League club FC Baník Ostrava B.

 In April 2024 he was back in Iceland with Vestri, appearing for them in the Besta deild karla with the club having won promotion the previous season.
 On 2 June, he scored his first goal in the Besta deild, in a 4-2 win against Stjarnan.
 In September 2024, King was playing for Isthmian League Premier Division side Cray Wanderers.

+In the 2025-6 season, he scored four goals in four games for Arthurian League side the Old Felstedian Football Club, with his goal in the David Woolcott Trophy Final winning ‘champagne moment’.